inno-devops-labs/F25-DevSecOps-Intro/labs/submission4.md

 5. **CVE-2022-46175 in json5** - High severity
    - *Fix:* Update to version 2.2.2 or later

-**Reality check:** Most of these are in npm dependencies that pile up quickly in Node.js projects.
+Most of these are in npm dependencies that pile up quickly in Node.js projects.
 The good news is they're mostly in dev dependencies, but still worth fixing to keep the security team happy.

 ### License Compliance Assessment